vishnupriyanpr/CardioScope-AI/README.md

 [![Flask](https://img.shields.io/badge/Flask-Latest-green.svg)](https://flask.palletsprojects.com/)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**⚠️DISCLAIMER: This project is intended for research and educational use only.
+**DISCLAIMER: This project is intended for research and educational use only.
 The results may be approximate and should not be fully relied upon for medical decisions or clinical diagnosis.**

 [Features](#-features) • [Demo](#-demo) • [Installation](#-installation) • [Usage](#-usage) • [API Reference](#-api-reference) • [Contributing](#-contributing)